SPAAM-community/AMDirT/docs/source/tutorials/viewer.md

 # viewer

-On this page we provide a step-by-step video tutorial on how to use the AMDirT graphical-user-interface (GUI) of the `viewer` command.
+On this page we provide a step-by-step video tutorial on how to use the amdirt graphical-user-interface (GUI) of the `viewer` command.

 For more detail about all possible output files, please see the corresponding pages on [How To](/how_to/index).